Kale-Prajakta/Titanic-Survival-Analysis-Data-Cleaning-EDA/README.md

 ## 📌 Objective

-Perform data cleaning and exploratory data analysis (EDA) on the Titanic dataset from the [Kaggle Titanic competition](https://www.kaggle.com/competitions/titanic), using Python and data science libraries.
+Perform data cleaning and exploratory data analysis (EDA) on the Titanic dataset from the [Titanic: Machine Learning from Disaster (Kaggle)](https://www.kaggle.com/c/titanic), using Python and data science libraries.

 ---